theoladune/AIVC-Seminar/text/script.md

 sent.
 Here are the contribution of the correction neural network.
 It is mostly used for the areas for which the prediction is quite inaccurate.
-The best example for this is the ball, which is obtained exclusively from this coding mode, as it was very poorly predicted.
+The best example for this is the ball, which is obtained exclusively from this coding mode, as it was quite poorly predicted.

 Ok, so this visual example concludes my talk.